D Line Extension

-The Metro Purple (D Line) Extension Transit Project, formerly known as the Westside Subway Extension and the Subway to the Sea, is a construction project in Los Angeles County, California, extending the rapid transit D Line (formerly the Purple Line) of the Los Angeles Metro Rail system from its current terminus at Wilshire/Western in Koreatown, Los Angeles, to the Westside region.
-The project is being supervised by the Los Angeles County Metropolitan Transportation Authority (Metro).
+The D Line Subway Extension (formerly known as the Westside Subway Extension, the Subway to the Sea, and the Purple Line Extension) is a construction project in Los Angeles County, California, extending the rapid transit D Line (formerly the Purple Line) of the Los Angeles Metro Rail system from its current terminus at Wilshire/Western in Koreatown, Los Angeles, to the Westside region.
+The project is being supervised by Los Angeles Metro.
 The subway has been given high priority by Metro in its long-range plans, and funding for the project was included in two county sales tax measures, Measure R and Measure M.

 The project's draft environmental impact statement was completed in September 2010, and a locally preferred alternative was selected in October 2010.
 Metro released the D Line (then the Purple Line) Extension's final environmental impact report in 2012.
 The entire project was approved at the Metro Board of Directors meeting on April 26, 2012, and construction has been separated into three sections.